jacwellington/mnpopcenter.github.io/README.md

 * Cons: No way to preview the post.
 * Best for: Very simple posts.
 Posts written externally that you just want to cut and paste.
 Fixes to existing posts.

+1. If you don't already have a fork of the repository:
-1. Open a browser to this repository.
+  1. Open a browser to the repository: <http://github.com/mnpopcenter/mnpopcenter.github.io>.
+  1. Fork the repository.
+1. If you already have a fork of the repository:
+  1. Navigate to your fork.
+  1. Update your fork (how to do this from web?)
-1. Navigate into the _posts directory.
+1. Navigate into the _posts directory of your fork.
 1. Click the + icon to create a new file in the _posts directory.
 Use the naming scheme "YYYY-MM-DD-title-of-my-post.markdown" for your new file.
 1. Create your post.
-Follow the directions for [Creating Blog Post Content](#content_reqs) below.
+Follow the directions for [Creating Blog Post Content](#content_reqs).
 1. When done, submit a pull request back to the main repo.

 ####  Method 2: Locally by Cloning the Repo and Running Jekyll Locally